DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - 8.1.2 Maturity models (e.g., Capability Maturity Model (CMM), Software Assurance Maturity Model (SAMM))
     - Software Engineering Institute (SEI) (Carnegie Mellon University) created the Capability Maturity Model for Software (AKA Software Capability Maturity Model, abbreviated SW-CMM, CMM, or SCMM)
-        - **SW-CMM**: a management process to foster the ongoing and continuous improvement of an org's processes and workflows for developing, maintaining and using software
+    - 🟢 **SW-CMM**: a management process to foster the ongoing and continuous improvement of an org's processes and workflows for developing, maintaining and using software
         - all software development moves through a set of maturity phases in sequential fashion, and CMM describes the principles and practices underlying software process maturity, intended to help improve the maturity and quality of software processes
         - note that CMM doesn't explicitly address security
         - stages of the CMM:
-            - Level 1: Initial: process is disorganized; usually little or no defined software development process
+            - 🆎Level 1: **Initial**: process is disorganized; usually little or no defined software development process
-            - Level 2: Repeatable: in this phase, basic lifecycle management processes are introduced
+            - 🆎Level 2: **Repeatable**: in this phase, basic lifecycle management processes are introduced
-            - Level 3: Defined: in this phase, software devs operate according to a set of formal, documented software development processes
+            - 🆎Level 3: **Defined**: in this phase, software devs operate according to a set of formal, documented software development processes.
+The Defined stage of the SW-CMM is marked by the presence of basic lifecycle management processes and reuse of code.
+It includes the use of requirements management, software project planning, quality assurance, and configuration management practices.
-            - Level 4: Managed: in this phase, there is better management of the software process.
-The organization uses quantitative measures to gain a detailed understanding of the development process.
+            - 🆎Level 4: **Managed**: in this phase, there is better management of the software process.
+The organization uses 📝quantitative measures to gain a detailed understanding of the development process.
             - Level 5: Optimizing: in this phase continuous improvement occurs
-    - **Software Assurance Maturity Model (SAMM)**: an open source project maintained by the Open Web Application Security Project (OWASP)
+    - 🟢**Software Assurance Maturity Model (SAMM)**: an open source project maintained by the Open Web Application Security Project (OWASP)
         - provides a framework for integrating security into the software development and maintenance processes and provides orgs with the ability to assess their maturity
         - SAMM associates software development with 5 business functions:
-            - 📝Governance: the activities needed to manage software development processes
+            - 🛎️Governance: the activities needed to manage software development processes
                 - this function includes practices for:
                     - strategy
                     - metrics